ShyViolets/Server-Notes/README.md

 ![](https://github.com/ShyViolets/Server-Notes/blob/main/administrationbasicsettings.png?raw=true)

    ### Nextcloud Cronjob Configuration
-Will present with an error if ownership and permissions are not correct.
-Follow below steps
+Will present with an error if ownership and permissions are not correct.  (if you messed up ownership settings somehow like I did during my setup).
+If not, skip.
+Otherwise, Follow below steps

 1. Make sure that the user is set to 99: in the template.
 ![](https://github.com/ShyViolets/Server-Notes/blob/main/cron1template.png?raw=true)